coder/docs/workspaces/code-with-me.md

 Description: Learn how to use JetBrains' Code With Me feature in Coder.
 ---

-Coder supports JetBrains' [Code With Me](https://www.jetbrains.com/code-with-me/), allowing you to collaborate with others in real-time on your project and enabling pair programming.

 This article will show you how to set up a Code With Me session when running a JetBrains IDE in Coder.
+JetBrains' [Code With Me](https://www.jetbrains.com/code-with-me/) allows you to collaborate with others in real-time on your project and enables pair programming.

 ## Prerequisites